codenksv/flutterking/README.md

-# fluttertest
+# flutterKing

-First app to explore the feature of flutters
+First app to explore the feature of flutters and build up on top